-The Police in conjunction with the Director of Education/Campus Director will determine what information to release about the situation and appropriately notify the affected persons.
+The Police in conjunction with the President will determine what information to release about the situation and appropriately notify the affected persons.
 Depending on the type, size and nature of the emergency, the college community may be notified if there is likelihood the entire college would be affected.
 However, in other confined and limited emergencies, only individuals in a specific area or building may be notified.